hplp/Insider/README.md

 For both instances, you should use the FPGA developer AMI, which can be found at the AWS Marketplace when you launching a new instance.
 There are two caveats.

   1. Make sure you choose the AMI version as 1.4.0.
 It could be found at the panel of "FPGA Developer AMI" via `Previous versions -> Continue to Configuration`.
-The reason behinds this is that the newer version of AMI adopts more recent Vivado HLS tool, which has significant lower performance in synthesizing some of our kernels.
+The reason behinds this is that the newer version of AMI adopts more recent Vivado HLS tool, which has a significant lower performance on synthesizing some of our kernels.

   2. Make sure that you configure the compilation instance to have more than 150 GB storage.